digiscot/digiscot-website/pages/challenge-fund.md

 Now we want to do it all again!

-In addition to being supported by Scottish Government, we're pleased to announce that the Challenge Fund Round 3 has also been kindly supported by BT.
+In addition to being supported by Scottish Government, we're pleased to announce that the Challenge Fund Round 3 has also been kindly supported by BT Scotland.

 ![BT](/images/signatories/bt.jpg)